 Love light and fresh coleslaw that isn’t over dressed?
 Grandma’s Homemade Coleslaw Salad Recipe is the one for you!
-Creamy and luscious with just a hint of tang, Mom’s homemade coleslaw was never over-dressed.
+Creamy and luscious with just a hint of tang, this family recipe is seriously delicious.
 I remember huge bowls of the stuff at family picnics, barbecues and potlucks.
 There were rarely any leftovers.

 Make the recipe the day before if you can – The thing I love about Mom’s coleslaw recipe is that you can definitely make it ahead.
 In fact, sitting in the fridge overnight deepens and improves the flavours, making Mom’s coleslaw taste even better.
-It will keep, covered in the fridge, for up to three days.
+It will keep, covered in the fridge, for two or three days.

-Just one bite of Mom’s coleslaw brings back such lovely memories.
-It’s colourful, it’s delicious and a great way to get your family to eat raw vegetables!
+Just one bite of Grandma’s Homemade Coleslaw brings back such lovely memories.
+It’s colourful, delicious and a great way to get your family to eat raw vegetables!
 Make it part of your family’s traditions too.

 - 2 large carrots, peeled and shredded